pp4rs/2022-uzh/docs/index.md

 # Willkommen

-Welcome to the course website for Programming Practices for Research in Economics at the University of Zurich in Winter 2020.
+Welcome to the course website for Programming Practices for Research in Economics at the University of Zurich in Spring 2021.

 ## Important Information